-Farm Updates: We are now closed for the season
+Farm Updates: We are open for the season

 Hours